 first controversy concerns the validity of the honey – is it genuinely manuka

 honey from New Zealand, or is it adulterated?
-To be

-labelled as manuka honey, at least 70% of the pollen content must be from the L. scoparium tree, which exists predominantaly in
+To be labelled as manuka honey, at least 70% of the pollen content must be from the L. scoparium tree, which exists predominantly in New Zealand and so the New Zealand Manuka Honey production should represent almost all the world’s production.

 However it is interesting to note that the New Zealand Manuka Honey manufacturers trade association (Unique Manuka Factor Honey Association - UMFHA) states that about 1,300 tons of manuka honey are manufactured each year (2013 data), and yet about 10,000 tons of manuka honey is sold worldwide each year.
-In other words there is more Manuka Honey being sold than is actually being made!

-Sample testing by UMFHA in UK, China and Singapore has revealed that some Manuka Honey is adulterated with syrup (about half of the samples they tested in 2012 / 2013).
 It is not immediately clear how to tell when faced with a jar in a supermarket: whilst the colour can be seen, it is not possible to test the viscosity without purchasing a jar and opening it.

 Is Australian Manuka Honey the same as New Zealand Manuka Honey?